KomodoPlatform/developer-docs/docs/basic-docs/start-here/cc-overview.md

 An important benefit the gas-based platform brought to the world is that it broke the barrier for allowing developers to decentralize software execution in a p2p environment.

-In a non-decentralized p2p software application, users typically must rely on a centralized server or other untrusted third-party to maintain sanity in the execution of software instructions.
+For example, in a non-decentralized p2p software application, users typically must rely on a centralized server or other impersonal third-party to maintain sanity in the execution of software instructions.
 Decentralized applications, "dApps", allow users to interact with software while relying not on a centralized server, but on the decentralized blockchain.

 ## The Problem with the Gas-based Model